 What Causes Mast Cell Tumors in Dogs?

 No specific cause of mast cell tumors has been identified at this time.
 Likely, a combination of risk factors, including genetics and environmental exposures, contribute to the development of this cancer.

 MCTs are one of the most common cancers found in dogs.

 While all dog breeds can develop MCTs, some breeds do appear to be more susceptible, including:

 - Labrador Retrievers

-Some dogs may have mutations in the c-KIT gene which makes them more prone to developing mast cell tumors.
+Some dogs may have mutations in the c-KIT gene, making them more prone to developing mast cell tumors.
 Your veterinarian may want to screen your dog’s tumor for this mutation.20

-These tumors may occur in dogs of any age but are most common in middle age to older individuals.
-No association between sex or reproductive status has been found.2,4,7
+These tumors may occur in dogs of any age but are most common in middle-aged and older individuals.
+No association between sex and reproductive status has been found.2,4,7

 Symptoms of Mast Cell Tumors